HL7/fhir-shorthand/input/pagecontent/index.md

       USCoreBirthsex named birthsex 0..1 MS
   ```

 * **Slicing rules** specify the types of elements an array element can contain.
-Slicing requires at least three parameters to be set before the slice can be defined: the discriminator type and path, and slicing rules.
+Slicing requires setting of at least three parameters before the slice can be defined: the discriminator type and path, and slicing rules.
 [Caret syntax](reference#structure-definition-escape-paths) is used to set these parameters directly in the StructureDefinition.
 Here is a typical "slicing rubric" for slicing Observation.component:

   ```
   * component ^slicing.discriminator.type = #pattern